Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 While a resume is typically a brief summary of your qualifications, a CV (curriculum vitae) in the US is a more detailed account of your academic background, research, and professional accomplishments.

-Including hobbies on an academic CV is not as common as on a resume, but could be acceptable if they align with the role, or if you’re applying for a role that values specific personality traits.
-But if you include hobbies, keep it short and make sure they don’t overshadow your experience.
+Including hobbies on an academic CV is not as common as on a resume, but could be acceptable if they align with the role, or if you’re applying for a job that values specific personality traits.
+But if you include hobbies, keep it short and make sure they don’t take away from your experience.

 What activities to put on a resume?